 Yeah, sure.

-We're looking, we're always looking.
+We're always looking.

-You have two lakes.
+You have two leaks.

-You have the leaks coming out of intelligence and various departments having to do with Syria, having to do with all sorts of different places, having to do, frankly, with North Korea.
+You have the leaks coming out of intelligence and various departments, having to do with Syria, having to do with all sorts of different places, having to do, frankly, with North Korea.

 And those are very serious.